-An intermediate course in cosmetology which acquaints the students with basic scientific theory in chemistry, physiology of hair and nails, bacteriology and sterilization as it relates to the practical manipulative skills.
+A course in Cosmetology, which acquaints the students with trichology, anatomy and physiology, hair color theory, occupational health and safety and communicable diseases in the work place.
 Five hours lecture a week.
 Letter grade only.
-An eight-week course.
+A nine-week course.

 COSMETOLOGY 004 - 6 Units Cosmetology, Intermediate Level II